These Port Melbourne Psychologists Are Helping Children With Excessive Anxiety or Worry to Feel More in Control And Less Stressed

 Published by Melbourne Child Psychology & School Psychology Services, Port Melbourne

-This has proven to be a powerful, safe and effective way to help anxious children and teenagers feel more in control and less stressed.
+This 6-week skills-based program has proven to be a safe and effective way to help anxious children and teenagers feel more in control and less stressed.

 Research shows that children with these skills perform better, feel more in control and are less stressed.

-Now, it’s important to understand that this process is not about “stopping anxiety” altogether (which is, of course, impossible).
+“It’s important to understand that this process is not about “stopping anxiety” altogether – which is, of course, impossible.”

 “The best feeling is when parents tell us how much our efforts have helped create a positive difference in their child’s life.
 Our main aim is to help kids become empowered to reach their full potential and learn how to thrive!”

 How is this program different from other approaches to helping kids with anxiety?